-Over these past 10 years I’ve posted nearly 1,000 of my favorites in the Gallery section of the site.
-Click here to visit the gallery.
-I have many, many more photos that haven’t appeared on the site.
+Over these past 10 years I’ve posted nearly 1,800 of my favorites in the Gallery section of the companion site, CellTowerPhotos.com.
+I have many, many more photos that haven’t appeared on that site.
 Heck, ten of my photos appeared in the September 2007 issue of the National Geographic Magazine illustrating an article on camouflaged cell sites (the NGS website has an online feature about camo sites that use many more of my photos).

 As for this blog, it serves as an important communications vehicle to share what’s happening in and with the wireless planning community, as well as the wireless industry and their attorneys (who also like to keep tabs on what I find interesting).

 I hope you’ll enjoy your stay here, and come back regularly.
 To entice you to do just that, ever so often I’ll offer a gift to frequent visitors/reply-posters.